underscoreio/underscoreio/src/html/_books/advanced-scala-scalaz.md

 ---
 id: advanced-scala-scalaz
-title: Advanced Scala with Scalaz
+title: Advanced Scala with Cats
 layout: book
 navbar: books
 icon: scala
 color: "#d62a7c"
 level: Intermediate
 price: "$50"
-description: Advanced Scala with Scalaz is aimed at experienced Scala developers who want to take the next step in engineering robust and scalable systems.
-The book teaches five key abstractions of *monoids*, *functors*, *monads*, *monad transformers*, and *applicative functors*, using the implementations in the Scalaz library.
+description: Advanced Scala with Cats is aimed at experienced Scala developers who want to take the next step in engineering robust and scalable systems.
+The book teaches five key abstractions of *monoids*, *functors*, *monads*, *monad transformers*, and *applicative functors*, using the implementations in the Cats library.
 products:
   selfDirected:
     single: